kennethrisa/RustSM/docs/config/README.md

 globalconfig.json = Contains all info to the API, like apikey, how many servers and port.

-server(x).jons = Contains all the rust server parameters
+server(x).json = Contains all the rust server parameters